Perinatal Mental Health Education and Screening Project

 Although perinatal mental health (PMH) disorders are the most common complication of pregnancy and childbirth, impacting at least 1 in 5 pregnant or postpartum people (800,000 families each year in the United States), patient education and screening remains elusive.

-Numerous national medical organizations and governing bodies have made recommendations for PMH screening, and some states and health systems require screening for PMH disorders.
 However, there is no current standard for how, when, or by whom PMH patient education and screening should be provided to pregnant and postpartum patients, leading to wide disparities and inequities in screening and treatment.

 Standardization and consistency would lead to better health outcomes.